moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

   - moodle-plugin-ci phpunit
 # This step runs the Behat tests of your plugin.
 If your plugin has
 # Behat tests, then it is highly recommended that you keep this step.
-# There are two important options that you may want to use:
+# There are few important options that you may want to use:
 #   - The auto rerun option allows you to rerun failures X number of times,
 #     default is 2, EG usage: --auto-rerun 3
 #   - The dump option allows you to print the failure HTML to the console,
 #     handy for debugging, EG usage: --dump
 #   - The suite option allows you to set the theme to use for behat test.
 If
 #     not specified, the default theme is used, EG usage: --suite boost
+#   - The profile option allows you to set the browser driver to use,
+#     default is Firefox.
+If you need Chrome, set '--profile chrome' and make
+#     sure that you are using correct Selenium server docker image in
+#     before_install section above.
   - moodle-plugin-ci behat
 ```